Blind Lemon Jefferson: Early life

 Jefferson was born blind, near Coutchman, Texas.
-He was the youngest of seven (or possibly eight) children born to Alex and Clarissa Jefferson, who were African-American sharecroppers.
-Disputes regarding the date of his birth derive from contradictory census records and draft registration records.
+He was the youngest of seven (or possibly eight) children born to Clarissa and Alex Jefferson, who were African-American sharecroppers.
+Disputes regarding the date of his birth derive from the fact that census records and his draft registration show different dates.
 By 1900, the family was farming southeast of Streetman, Texas.
 Jefferson's birth date was recorded as September 1893 in the 1900 census.
 The 1910 census, taken in May, before his birthday, confirms his year of birth as 1893 and indicated that the family was farming northwest of Wortham, near his birthplace.

 In his 1917 draft registration, Jefferson gave his birthday as October 26, 1894, stating that he lived in Dallas, Texas, and had been blind since birth.
 In the 1920 census, he is recorded as having returned to Freestone County and was living with his half-brother, Kit Banks, on a farm between Wortham and Streetman.

 Jefferson began playing the guitar in his early teens and soon after he began performing at picnics and parties.
 He became a street musician, playing in East Texas towns in front of barbershops and on street corners.
-According to his cousin Alec Jefferson, quoted in the notes for Blind Lemon Jefferson, Classic Sides:
+According to his cousin Alec Jefferson, quoted in the notes for the compilation album The Complete 94 Classic Sides: Remastered:

+One of Jefferson's first appearances was at the General Association of Baptist Churches in Buffalo, Texas.
+There he would perform classic gospel music which would later lead to his first album release in 1926 containing two hit gospel songs, "I Want to Be Like Jesus in My Heart" and "All I Want Is That Pure Religion".
+According to his friend, the folk musician Lead Belly, in 1917, Jefferson was commonly found on the corner of Elm and Central Tracks in a part of Dallas called Deep Ellum.
+Jefferson was restricted in many parts of Dallas by the white population, leaving his only option to play the African-American neighborhood that made up Deep Ellum.

-In the early 1910s, Jefferson began traveling frequently to Dallas, where he met and played with the blues musician Lead Belly.
-Jefferson was one of the earliest and most prominent figures in the blues movement developing in the Deep Ellum section of Dallas.
+In 1912, Jefferson began traveling frequently to Dallas, where he played with Lead Belly.
+Jefferson was one of the earliest and most prominent figures in the blues movement developing in Deep Ellum.
 It is probable that he moved to Deep Ellum on a more permanent basis by 1917, where he met Aaron Thibeaux Walker, also known as T-Bone Walker.
 Jefferson taught Walker the basics of playing blues guitar in exchange for Walker's occasional services as a guide.
-By the early 1920s, Jefferson was earning enough money for his musical performances to support a wife and, possibly, a child.
-However, firm evidence of his marriage and children has not been found.
+By the early 1920s, Jefferson was earning enough money for his musical performances to support a speculated wife and possible child.
+However, evidence of his long rumored marriage and children has never been found.